SeaQL/seaql.github.io/SeaORM/docs/06-relation/04-complex-relations.md

 assert_eq!(reports_to[3], None);
 ```

-It can works in reverse too.
+It can work in reverse too.

 ```rust
 let manages = staff